 It is your choice to report or to not report the assault to police.
 If you report the assault to police, they will investigate and decide whether or not to lay a charge.

 How soon do I have to report the assault to the police?

 The sooner you make the report, the sooner the police will be able to investigate the offence.
 They will be able to talk to witnesses while memories are fresh and collect evidence before it is lost.
 However, you can report at any time.
 There is no statute of limitations for criminal proceedings on sexual assault.
-You can report any historical child sexual abuse or historical sexual assault to police.

 Sexual Crimes in Canada

 The word "rape" is not used in Canadian Law.
 The Criminal Code of Canada uses the term "sexual assault".

 You have the right to choose when, or if, you engage in sexual activity.
 Sexual activity includes any sexual behaviour, from touching for a sexual purpose (kissing, for example) to sexual intercourse (penetration).
 Sexual activity without consent is a criminal activity, either sexual assault or child sexual abuse.

 Sexual assault and sexual exploitation are hidden crimes.
 According to Statistics Canada, "...the large majority (91%) of these crimes are not reported to police".
 They state that "... approximately 512,200 Canadians aged 15 and older were the victims of a sexual assault" during a one year period.